 Title I, Part A (Title I) of the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act (ESSA) provides financial assistance to local educational agencies (LEAs) and schools with high numbers or high percentages of children from low-income families to help ensure that all children meet challenging state academic standards.

 If you’re an educator interested in applying for Title I funds, reach out to your district’s Title I director, your district’s federal programs director, or your district’s assistant superintendent.
-Learn more about Title I funding here.

-Learn more about Title II funding here.
+🔗 Learn more about Title II Funding here.

 Title IV aims to address the comprehensive needs of students by providing them with a “well-rounded education” and increasing access to technology.
 20% of Title IV funding falls into the “well-rounded education” category, including software for STEM and other curriculum content.
 20% is for safe and healthy schools, including developing school culture and other initiatives such as SEL and PBIS.
 The last 60% is reserved for “Effective Uses of Technology,” such as digital content.

-Learn more about Title IV funding here.
+🔗 Learn more about Title IV funding here.

 Many districts allocate specific funds for Positive Behavioral Interventions and Supports (PBIS) programs to improve school culture, student behavior, and overall engagement.
 PBIS funding typically focuses on initiatives that help schools implement evidence-based behavioral frameworks to support positive student outcomes.